NotStatilko/tgback/README.md

 3) Run `TelegramBackup.exe` or the `TelegramBackup.py` file and select **1 section**
 4) **Enter** your **API ID** and **API Hash** and follow the instructions.

 After all these operations, you will receive a `.tgback` file.
 This is your backup file.
-Session file `.session` can be deleted.
+The `.session` file should automatically be deleted; if this file remains, **be sure to delete it**.

 **If you accidentally declassified your API ID and API Hash, go to Active Sessions and terminate your application session.**
 `Settings -> Privacy and Security -> Active Sessions`. **Your application should not be active since backup**, periodically